 I spent most of my university career at Trent University in Peterborough, Ontario.
 Trent suited my need to get outside and get my boots dirty throughout a joint degree in International Development and Environment & Resource Studies.
 Along the way, I studied Mandarin at Sichuan University, and studied and worked in Ghana through Trent’s International Development Studies partnership with the University of Ghana.

-From 2014-2018, I worked as News Coordinator for CJSR, Edmonton’s campus and community radio station.
+From 2014-2018, I worked as News Coordinator for CJSR.
 I trained news volunteers in skills like field recording, production, interviewing, and ethics.
-From 2011-2014, I helped produce a nationally-syndicated environmental news show called Terra Informa on CJSR.
+From 2011-2014, I helped produce a nationally-syndicated environmental news show called Terra Informa at CJSR.
 I also created CJSR’s arts and culture show All That Matters.

 I served as Edmonton’s Historian Laureate from 2016-2018.
 During my term, I created the podcast Let’s Find Out to encourage Edmontonians to learn more about local history and how to do solid research.
 The podcast and my public speaking duties focused on queer history, cultural communities often left out of our city’s narrative, and how humans and nature shape each other.